Sumba Island in IndonesiaTuesday, 5 November 2019

 ▲ Tomb in the village of Weeleo.
 The village tombs typically occupy the space between the lines of houses.
 The often gigantic tombs are topped by a slab, stone in a traditional old tomb, concrete on modern versions.

-◄ At Gallu Baku in Anakalung in central Sumba there’s a tomb featuring these intricate carvings and a stone slab said to weigh 80 tonnes, the biggest in Sumba.
+◄ At Gallu Bakul in Anakalung in central Sumba there’s a tomb featuring these intricate carvings and a stone slab said to weigh 80 tonnes, the biggest in Sumba.

 ▲ Numerous buffalo horns and pig jawbones in a house in Weeleo proved there had been plenty of village sacrifices here over the years.